jackyng88/nkp-on-nutanix/nutanix-installation.md

     - ``Insecure``: Select ``No`` if you require a certificate to connect to PC. ``Yes`` if you do not.
     - ``Project``: The NKP CLI tool will fetch a project to choose from.
     - ``Prism Element Cluster``: Select from a fetched list of Prism Element clusters.
     - ``Subnet``: Select from a fetched list of subnets.
-Select the one we created earlier in the [Setting up a Subnet in Prism Central](#setting-up--subnet-in-prism-central) section.
+Select the one we created earlier in the [Setting up a Subnet in Prism Central](#setting-up-a-subnet-in-prism-central) section.
-    - ``Cluster Name``: If you exported the ``CLUSTER_NAME`` env variable earlier it will be populated here.
-Otherwise you can fill it in now.
+    - ``Cluster Name``: Fill it in with a name of your choosing.
-    - ``Control Plane Endpoint``: Choose an unused IP address from your created ``Subnet``.
-If you do not know which ones are currently used go to Prism Central > ``Infrastructure`` > `` Network & Security`` > ``Subnets`` > ``Network Config`` button.
+    - ``Control Plane Endpoint``: Choose an unused IP address from your ``Subnet``.
+If you do not know which ones are currently used go to Prism Element > Settings Icon in the top right > `` Network Configuration`` > `Unused IP Addresses` link.
 Now next to your created subnet click on ``Used IP Addresses`` and you will see the currently used IP Addresses in this subnet.
-Pick an IP address not present here and one that does not fall under the IPAM range as well in the ``Service Load Balancer IP Range`` a bit further.
+      - **NOTE**: Pick an IP address currently not used and one that does not fall under the DHCP/IPAM range as well in the ``Service Load Balancer IP Range`` a bit further.
     - ``VM Image``: A fetched list of *compatible* VM images should show up i.e. the Rocky Linux image we uploaded.

 - Now under the ``Kubernetes Network`` section:
     - ``Service Load Balancer IP Range``: Supply a range for the Load Balancer IP in a range of the format ``x.x.x.x-y.y.y.y``.
-Make sure that this range falls under your subnet.
+      - **Note**: Similar to the control plane endpoint VIP, make sure that this range falls under your subnet and outside of your DHCP IP pool.
     - ``Pod Network``: Can be left as default i.e. ``192.168.0.0/16``.
 This is the IP internally to the Kubernetes cluster isolated by Pod.
-You can think of this as the Pod having it's own network and the internal containers within each Pod having each their own unique IP address.
+You can think of this as the Pod having its own network and the internal containers within each Pod having each their own unique IP address.
 So container A within Pod A can have an IP address of say ``192.168.0.3`` as well as Container B within Pod B with the same IP Address.
     - ``Service Network``: Can be left as default i.e. ``10.96.0.0/12``.
 Created services within the Kubernetes service will have a VIP or ClusterIP in this address range.

 - Under the ``Storage`` section:
-    - ``Reclaim Policy``: The behavior in which when a user deletes a Persistent Volume Claim (PVC) whether the Kubernetes cluster will ``Retain`` or ``Delete`` the associated Persistent Volume (PV) dynamically created by a Storage Class (SC).
+    - ``Reclaim Policy``: The behavior in which when a user deletes a Persistent Volume Claim (PVC) whether the Kubernetes cluster will ``Retain`` or ``Delete`` the associated Nutanix vDisk in the event of a PVC deletion.
 If your application might have sensitive or important data you may use Retain.
 For this example we will use ``Delete``.
+      - Generally you would use `Delete` on workload clusters and `Retain` on management clusters where you have platform data (Prometheus, Loki, Grafana, etc.)
-    - ``File System``:  For a simple usecase here, choose ``ext4`` for general use as XFS is typically better with large files.
+    - ``File System``:  For a simple use case here, choose ``ext4`` for general use as XFS is typically better with large files and when you need high-throughput sequential I/O i.e. Kafka.
     - ``Hypervisor Attached Volumes``: Select ``Yes``.
     - ``Storage Container``: Select the name of your created Storage Container from the section [Creating a Storage Container in Prism Central](#creating-a-storage-container-in-prism-central) that is fetched.